Championship of Italy. Fiorentina Kokorina visiting Genoa, Inter will host Bologna, Atalanta Miranchuk vs. Salernitana – Football

 September 18, 16.00, Luigi Ferraris

-- Genoa – Sirigu, Krishito, Maksimovich, Vanhoisden, Cambiaso, Fares, Badel, Touré, Rovella, Melegoni, Destro.
+- Genoa – Sirigu, Cambiaso, Maksimovich, Vanhoisden, Criscito, Badel, Touré, Fares, Melegoni, Rovella, Destro.

-- Fiorentina – Drongovski, Odriosola, Martinez, Igor Julio, Biragi, Bonaventura, Pulgar, Castrovilli, Callejon, Vlahovic, Gonzalez.
+- Fiorentina – Drongovski, Odriosola, Martinez, Igor Julio, Biragi, Bonaventura, Pulgar, Castrovilli (Duncan, 26), Callejon, Vlahovich, Gonzalez.

 - the date of the